slott56/slott56.github.io/Pelican/content/blog/2007/06/2007_06_28-ktlo_management.rst

+**Us**:
-:strong:`Us` : What do you need to know about the cost?
+    What do you need to know about the cost?
 Software projects can grow without limit, so there's no practical upper bound.
 Even with a tiny scope, you can polish and gold-plate that scope until it's too costly to consider.
 Do you have some budget already in mind and want to know if I agree with it?
 For any amount (even a silly amount like a week's revenue) something positive can be accomplished.